 Single entry doors such as one painted a bold red door will impart excitement to the home’s appearance, while a glass-paned door can be used to allow more light into the home.
 But when considering the pros and cons of double front doors, the many benefits will outshine all other options because of the dramatic style and larger size that add both visual excitement and opportunities for additional natural lighting.

 Double Entry Door vs Single Entry Doors

 Single entry doors are very common.
 You see this style of door everywhere because it is the standard construction-grade door that is unusually installed when the home was originally built.
 While it may be the most affordable option, for homes with a wider front entranceway, a single entry door can seem lost and underwhelming.

 On the other hand, there are many benefits to having double entry doors.
-These doors add exceptional curb appeal to a home. it’s the first thing passersby see, and it’s the first thing prospective home buyer notice when looking to purchase a new house.
+These large front doors add exceptional curb appeal to a home. it’s the first thing passersby see, and it’s the first thing prospective home buyer notice when looking to purchase a new house.

 According to Fortune Builders Magazine, “Most buyers form an opinion whether they like a house or not before they step foot in the front door…If you want to maximize your properties’ value, you need to focus on improving the curb appeal.”

 If you have a larger home, the double entry doors advantages are even greater.
 They create a focal point for the viewer, drawing the eye to this positive trait of the home and accentuates all other architectural features.
 It is more difficult to accomplish this visual contrast with a single entry door.

 - It creates a larger access point for entertaining or moving large furnishings.

 - You can recreate a particular architectural style such as Dutch Colonial.